 – Greenhouse or other outdoor structures are a good way to go for outdoor growing, as they obscure the view from the inside.
 This option is discussed in more detail below.

-– It’s only logical to keep your plants shorter than your fence
+– It’s only logical to keep your weed plants shorter than your fence.

-– You can cut the tips off all the leaves to make them look less like typical cannabis plants
+– You can cut the tips off the leaves to make them look less like cannabis plants.

 – Plant all sorts of colorful flowers and other accommodating plants nearby.